kkspeed/orion-mod/README.md

   in portrait mode before you start the reflow.
 Possibly landscape mode will be support in the future.

-* Currently only tested on Nook Simple Touch, no guarantee it will work on other devices.
-The resolution is obviously hard coded in k2pdfopt's source file and it's 600 x 800.
-Possible more options will be availbe in future.

 * The reflow will destory part of orion-viewer's  functionality:
   - Text selection: the reflow renders on a pure bitmap.
 Text selection can only be made available if the reflow is rendered in native pdf format or with OCR.
 The